christiangemesi/bachelorarbeit/README.md

 > - Click Next and wait for the installation to finish. <br>

 > 2. Install [Composer](https://getcomposer.org/download/) <br>
-> Download Composer-Setup.exe from the Link above and run the installer.
+> Download Composer-Setup.exe from the Link above and run the installer. (direct Download Link: [here](https://getcomposer.org/Composer-Setup.exe))
 > - Developer mode: Uncheck the box
 > - The Installation path needs to be C:\xampp\php\php.exe <br>
 > - Add PHP to PATH: Check the box, if existent <br>